vidyambala/missionlz/src/docs/ui-deployment.md

   --location usgovvirginia \
   --tf-environment usgovernment
 ```
+# **I GET /bin/bash^M: bad interpreter: No such file or directory - Convert DOS line endings to Linux line endings for all related .sh files - :set ff=unix in VIM or CRLF to LF in VSCode**

+# ** After UI Deployment what are the next Steps to perform in Web UI?**

 `setup_ezdeploy.sh` has more configurable options, but these are the minimum required to deploy a running UI that will help you make a full MLZ deployment.